JonToler/JSweek1/README.md

 Install Bower
 Install Bootstrap
 Install Gulp
+Install a ton of npm files

 Behavior Driven Development SPECS

 Specifications

-Able to retrieve GitHub Repos
+Able to retrieve GitHub Repos by typing in the name of a GitHub Repo.

 Input: User can enter a "name"
-Output: Will display a GitHub users Name, email ,followers, following , login , location , public_repos , updated_at , image , madeAt.
+Output: Will display a GitHub users Name, email ,followers, following , login , location , public_repos , updated_at , image ,  and madeAt.

 Known Bugs